 Apart from delivering at work, it’s also important to see whether an employee is comfortable working at an organization or with the people around them.
-A performance management software also allows you to review an employee based on their attitude at work and behavior with the people around them.
+Employee performance tracking system also allows you to review an employee based on their attitude at work and behavior with the people around them.

 12. Achieve transparency

-A performance management software smoothens out the process of reviews, confirmations, and appraisals and also saves a huge amount of time.
+A performance appraisal software smoothens out the process of reviews, confirmations, and appraisals and also saves a huge amount of time.
 These software are the latest trend and for a very good reason.